 A mild, bright morning for the first spring manonabeach re-visit, at Perranuthnoe.
 The high tide left a sheen on the sand as it started to ebb.
 Driving west, you could feel Cornwall waking up for the visitor season, as businesses looked forward to greeting new and returning visitors.
 In The Sewing Box in the village, Rose told me how the beach held bitter sweet memories for her, as she’d just lost her Greek friend Maria, who lived on the beach there; they would write their names and the date on stones and throw them into the Mediterranean.

 With Brigid on the beach at Perranuthnoe.

 A silver morning at Perranuthnoe beach in Cornwall.

 This beach is a gem that sits quietly between Praa Sands and Mount’s Bay at Marazion, both of which can be easily reached from here via the South West Coast Path.
 There is no pressing need though, because this beach has excellent parking, toilets, good surf, plus first class shops and a pub in the village, all within walking distance.
 There is a choice of cafes to serve the beach and plenty of room on the wide, spacious sand.
 If you need a reminder of the power of the sea, just glance at the erosion of the soft cliffs behind the beach.

-Chatting with Sean and expectant Jo at Perranuthnoe.
+With Sean and an expectant Jo at Perranuthnoe.